YOUR MENTAL HEALTH

 A YOUNG RIDER IS BEING BULLIED BUT KEEPS QUIET

-They eventually stop riding and give up what they love – negatively affecting mental health.
+They eventually stop riding and give up what they love – negatively affecting their mental health.

 Although daunting, another chooses to speak up.
 Although it takes time, the matter gets resolved, and they continue to enjoy riding – recovering mental health.